jomizrahi92/Hatzalah-Carnival-V2/ReadMe.txt

-This is a a base of all HTML for canvas theme.
+This is a a base of what HTML is needed from canvas theme.